mtx13/MeAndFitbit/README.md

 ## Project Motivation<a name="motivation"></a>

-The intention of this project is to examine my personal Fitbit data and look for larger utlization trends that the app typically can not provide.
-I know how I think I use my Fitbit but what does the data truly show?
+The intention of this project is to examine my personal Fitbit data and look for larger trends that the app typically can not provide.
+Do my internal interpretations of my activity align with the data?
+The intention is not to improve fitness, lose weight or make changes to my habits.
+This is intended to discover the truth about my Fitbit utlization.

 1. How consitently do I wear my Fitbit?
-3. Does the weekday/weekend utilization differ?
+2. Does the weekday/weekend utilization differ?
 How?
-4. Do I get more or less steps based on the time of year?
+3. Do I get more or less steps based on the time of year?
 Winter in Minnesota means complete darkness by 5:00pm so my activity changes from walking to eliptical.
+4.

 The data used was downloaded from Fitbit using the steps [here](https://help.fitbit.com/articles/en_US/Help_article/1133.htm).
-These .csv files were then merged into a single file.
 Only my 2021 Activity data for this analysis.

 ## File Descriptions <a name="files"></a>

 There is 1 notebook associated with this project and 1 data file.
 The notebook is an high-level exploratory analysis of my personal Fitbit data.
-Other code may be added to this repository in the future if the project grows.
+Other code may be added to this repository in the future if my curiousity grows.

 ## Results<a name="results"></a>